Maximal Inequalities and Some Applications: L evy-type Processes

 \begin{theorem} Let $(X_t)_{t \geq 0}$ be a L\'evy-type process with symbol $q(x,\xi)$.
 There is a constant $C>0$ such that

 for all $x \in \rd$, $r>0$ and any a.s.\ finite stopping time $\sigma$, i.e.\ $\Pp^x(\sigma<\infty)=1$.
 In particular,

 \end{theorem}

-We give a direct proof using martingale methods which goes back to \cite{rs-growth}.
+We give a direct proof using martingale methods which goes back to Schilling \cite{rs-growth}.
 This approach will allow us to establish a localized version of Theorem~\ref{fel-5}.
-A much shorter proof based on L\'evy's truncation inequality (see e.g.\ the upper bound in Lemma~\ref{pre-48}, or \cite[Thm.~30.1]{schilling-dc} for a textbook version) can be found in \cite[Thm.~1.29]{matters6}.
+A much shorter proof based on L\'evy's truncation inequality (see e.g.\ the upper bound in Lemma~\ref{pre-48}, or Schilling~\cite[Thm.~30.1]{schilling-dc} for a textbook version) can be found in K\"{u}hn~\cite[Thm.~1.29]{matters6}.
+Using similar methods as \cite{rs-growth}, Schnurr~\cite[Prop.~3.10]{schnurr13} has established an analogous estimate for homogeneous diffusions with jumps (in the sense of Jacod \& Shiryaev \cite[Def.~III.2.18]{jac-shir}).
+The proof of Schnurr is based on the the triplet $b$, $Q$ and $\nu$ of \eqref{fel-eq4} and it completely avoids the \emph{generator}; this means that the Markovianity of the process is not needed.

 \begin{proof}[Proof of Theorem~\ref{fel-5}] The second assertion \eqref{fel-eq15} follows from \eqref{fel-eq13}.

 \primolist We first establish \eqref{fel-eq13} with \enquote{$>r$} instead of \enquote{$\geq r$} on the left hand side.
 In view of \eqref{fel-eq11}, it suffices to show that